-After oil pumps and king cakes, it’s time for another winter delicacy: crêpes.
+After oil-fried doughnuts and king cakes, it’s time for another winter treat: crêpes.

-For a gourmet Chandeleur that’s easy to make, we’ve come up with a recipe from our favorite chef, Cyril Lignac.
-Goodbye lumps and excess fat, Cyril Lignac’s recipe for crêpes is simple to make (if you follow the recipe to the letter, that goes without saying).
+For a gourmet, foolproof Candlemas, we’re sharing the recipe from Cyril Lignac, our favorite chef.
+Say goodbye to lumps and excess fat, Cyril Lignac’s pancake recipe is easy to make (if you follow the recipe to the letter, of course).

-If you want to be the star of Chandeleur, it’s very simple, just read on (and no, your neighbor’s recipe won’t do – unless she’s a chef).
-However, we’d like to remind you that pancakes aren’t just for February 2, but can be enjoyed all year round!
+If you want to be the star of Candlemas, it’s very simple: just read on (and no, your neighbor’s recipe won’t do the trick—unless she’s a chef).
+We’d also like to remind you that crêpes aren’t just for February 2—they can be enjoyed all year round!

 Ingredients for the crêpe batter: